-The species commonly called hardy garden mum (Chrysanthemum morifolium), for example, grows as a perennial in U.S. Department of Agriculture plant hardiness zones 5 through 9.
+The species commonly called hardy garden mum (Chrysanthemum x morifolium), for example, grows as a perennial in U.S. Department of Agriculture plant hardiness zones 5 through 9.
 When planted in spring within their growing range and given the right kind of summer care, mums become well-established and usually return each spring to bring their bright colors to the fall garden.

-Watering and Feeding
+Watering and Feeding Mums

 If you plant young mums in spring or overwintered mums showing new growth, then keep them well-watered during late spring and into the summer months.
-Regular supplies of moisture is especially important for them during hot, dry weather.
-So water the plants deeply whenever the top 1 inch of their soil feels dry to the touch.
+Regular supplies of moisture are especially important for them during hot, dry weather.
+Water the plants deeply whenever the top 1 inch of their soil feels dry to the touch.
 During dry spells, a good rule of thumb is to water once each week, but water at each plant's base to keep foliage dry and discourage the growth of fungus.

 Pinching Back for Bushiness

-If you plant young mum plants in the garden in spring or grow mums from the previous season, then pinch off the tips on their new stems when they are about 6 inches long, using your fingertips or shears that you wipe with rubbing alcohol after each cut to prevent the spread of plant diseases.
+If you plant young mum plants in the garden in spring or grow mums from the previous season, then pinch off the tips on their new stems when they are about 6 inches long.
+Use your fingertips or pruning shears that you wipe with rubbing alcohol after each cut to prevent the spread of plant diseases.

 Keeping plants well-spaced for good air circulation and watering each plant at its base helps avoid these fungal problems.
-If you see signs of fungus, though, it's best to remove the affected parts of the plants, cutting into healthy tissue behind the damaged parts.
-Discard all plant debris on a regular basis because it can harbor fungus.
+If you see signs of fungus, though, it's best to remove the affected parts of the plants, cutting into healthy tissue below the damaged parts.
+Discard all plant debris on a regular basis because it can harbor fungal pathogens.
 If a fungal problem is severe, remove mulch from under the plants to help the plants dry quickly after rain or watering.